GluuFederation/docs-ce-prod/docs/source/operation/custom-design.md

     Jetty included in earlier Gluu 3.x packages is known to create duplicated directories under `/opt/jetty-<VERSION>/temp/` for each of its components.
 In case of encountering this issue, it's recommended to stop corresponding service and remove all subdirectories related to it from the `temp/` directory.
 After starting service again its WAR archive will be unpacked there again.

 !!!
 Note
     This approach is for XHTML pages only.
-Other resources customizations like `faces-config.xml` isn't possible to override through this method.
+Other resources like `faces-config.xml` isn't possible to override through this method.

 Customized `libs` for oxAuth to use should be placed in the following directories:
 ```